geoserver/geoserver/doc/en/user/source/extensions/netcdf/netcdf.rst

 Notes on supported NetCDFs
 --------------------------

 The NetCDF plugin for GeoServer supports gridded NetCDF files having dimensions following the COARDS convention (custom, Time, Elevation, Lat, Lon).
+The NetCDF plugin supports plain NetCDF datasets (.NC files) as well .NCML files (which aggregate and/or modify one or more datasets) and Feature Collections.
+It supports Forecast Model Run Collection Aggregations (FMRC) either through the NCML or Feature Collection syntax.
+It supports an unlimited amount of custom dimensions, including runtime.

 `ToolsUI <ftp://ftp.unidata.ucar.edu/pub/netcdf-java/v4.6/toolsUI-4.6.jar>`_ is an useful java tool developed by UCAR which can be useful for a preliminary check on your dataset.
 Opening a sample NetCDF using that tool will show an output like this in the Viewer tab: